Carer health and wellbeing

 Your health and wellbeing

-It is important to look after you as well as the person you are caring for.
+It is important to look after yourself as well as the person you are caring for.
+Carer support groups may help if you want to get information and talk to others who have been through similar experiences

 LiveWell Dorset is a free service for adults who would like support to change their lifestyle.
 They have information to help you to manage your weight, increase your physical activity and reduce your alcohol intake.